hellokathy/6300Spring15Team10Mirror/Project2/D2 document/TestPlan.md

 ### 1.4 Bug Tracking

-We use manual tests to find bugs and then try to fix the bug until all tests get passed.
+We will try to find as many bugs as possible from our tests and then deal with bugs and enhancement requests as a group, everyone should get involved.Same

 ### 1.5 Technology

-We will use manual tests on Android vertual device in eclipse to test this system.
+We will use JUnit to build the tests.

 ## 2 Test Cases